In this blog: When engaging with disabled people, the strategy and design of your disabled toilet will make a massive difference to your success

 Accessible toilets are often locked.
 The thinking behind this is to prevent a non-disabled person from entering.
 However, this creates barriers to some people.
 People with limited dexterity as part of their disability may struggle with keys and locks.
 Having a locked accessible toilet prevents a person with this impairment being able to access the toilet unaided.
 A person in this situation must always make somebody aware that they are using the toilet.
 Therefore taking away entitlement of privacy that others take for granted.

 Along the same lines, think about the door.
 A person in a wheelchair may struggle to open and close the door behind them.
 Large, heavy doors are especially difficult.
-The best accessible toilet doors are the ones where there is an automatic entry, lock and exit system.
+With this in mind, the best accessible toilet doors are the ones where there is an automatic entry, lock and exit system.
 A bit like on trains.

 Ensuring that a disabled person has enough space to manoeuvre when inside is imperative.
 So many accessible toilets are too small on the inside and do not allow for turning space or access to the facilities within.
 Ensure that all the boxes and other items that we see stored in these accessible toilets are never there.
 This does not only create a health and safety risk but is completely unwelcoming for any person who goes to use the facilities and is greeted by a box and a vacuum cleaner.

 Every accessible toilet has them: the facility to call out in an emergency.
 However, the emergency call button is often not accessible.
 Often in the top corner of the room or else, in one specific spot.
 Making it hard to access at the best of times.

 The emergency call button must be located in an area where it is accessible to reach for the majority of people.
 As discussed above this is not often the case.
 This alone, renders the emergency call button useless; unless a person falls over in a very specific area where the call button just happens to be, it will not be reached anyway.